task-proxemics/XLeRobot/My_visions.md

 ## Urgent TODOs

+- Rice's legal team is helping me to have a patent to better protect this idea/project from commercial misuse.
+- Basic control integration by official Huggingface/Lerobot team to make it one of the official hardware platforms in Lerobot, similar to Lekiwi right now.
+  - In contact, haven't confirmed this though.
+I can also do it myself quickly.
+- Integration to Maniskill GPU accelerated simulation platform
+  - They already have support for SO100 arm.
+  - In contact, haven't confirmed this though.
+I can also do it myself quickly.

 ## What we could expect in 2 months

+- People around the world start to play with it and we will start see some interesting demos.
+- LeRobot Hackathon on 6.14~6.15.
+This will officially be the time we can see how XLeRobot can unleash its potentials
+  - or that it still has many limits that we need to work on in the future

 ## Plans for 6 months (maybe before ICRA submission deadline on 9.15?)

+- Officially integrate and finalize basic control approaches such as GPU simulation, VR control, etc
+- Officially integrate VLA deployment algorithms (such as pi0 fast, maybe pi0.5)
+- I/Rice RobotPI lab will also try to integrate our research on Caging in Time and Funnel-based manipulation approaches.

 ## Plans for a year

+- Two ways towards intelligence: both of them have potentials and limits, we can carry them out in parallel to see which way is better.
+ - VLAs, end2end
+ - physics-aware world models

+- Fast applications approach:

 ## Plans for beyond

+- How to bulid an open-source robot product tree based on XLeRobot